xsscx/srd/code/hello/README.md

 # Hello!

+Current Events
+-------
 October 25, 2021: In iOS 15.1 Apple added a new entitlement called research.com.apple.license-to-operate to support Frida and other research tools for the Apple Security Research Device.
 This entitlement allows tools to bypass the PPL codesigning protections and the usual task-port policies to inject code into any process running on the system (platform and non-platform).

-RESULTS
--------
-Its working better than it was :-)
+Unfortunately, this doesn't work due to a number of issues.

 Code Profiling Example
 =======